HL7/VhDir/pages/_includes/intro.md

 ## Validated Healthcare Directory Profiles

 The list of Validated Healthcare Directory Profiles is shown below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
-For each profile requirements and guidance are given in a simple narrative summary.
+For each profile, requirements and guidance are given in a simple narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.
 In addition each profile has a "Quick Start" section which is intended as an implementer friendly overview of the required search and read operations.

 {% include list-simple-profiles.xhtml %}